Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

   - Death of a single neuron would disrupt transmission.
 - Next, we move to diverging-converging (DC) chains.
 - DC chains aren’t the same as neural networks as not all neurons in the previous layer are fully connected to neurons in the current layer.
-- Netlet: small networks with only a small number of highly efficient synapses.
+- *Netlet*: small networks with only a small number of highly efficient synapses.
-- Axional delay: the delay between presynaptic and postsynaptic events.
+- *Axional delay*: the delay between presynaptic and postsynaptic events.
 - Axional delay is often ignored in modelling papers but it’s a realistic aspect of neuronal activity.

 ## Chapter 6: Feed-forward mapping networks